 What kind of computer is recommended for my students program?

-Students should check with their Pathway Advisor or program chair regarding recommended computer needs.
+Students can also check with their Advisor or program chair regarding recommended computer needs.

 How can I support my student’s success?

 Encourage your student to meet with their academic advisor and to learn about the campus resources and policies.

 Finding balance is important and getting involved with an on-campus club or organization can provide needed relaxation, leadership opportunities, and community.

 Having a quiet place to study and being able to take care of basic needs is important.
 Simply telling them that you support them can mean a lot too.